Faculty Senate Q&A

 Will there be any change in the internal deadlines for GHR and APDC grants?
 For faculty working on collaborative grant applications with students, the April 15 deadline will be much more difficult to meet with the extended Spring Break.

-Giving the adjustments everyone must make to move to remote working and teaching, the decision has been made to postpone the current APDC and GHR Innovative Scholarship proposal deadlines until April 30.
+Giving the adjustments everyone must make to move to remote working and teaching, the decision was made to postpone the current APDC and GHR Innovative Scholarship proposal deadlines until April 30.
 As of now, the APDC committee will review both types of proposals as planned on May 7, so award determination notifications will not be delayed (applicants will be notified of award status in early May).
 If this changes, we will be sure to let you know.

 Does extending spring break for a second week mean that we have one less week to cover content, or are we extending the semester?
 In other words, students/faculty aren’t covering content in their courses next week?